zsh2000/SS-NeRF/README.md

 pip install -r requirements.txt
 ```

+## Dataset

+The dataset used in the paper can be accessed through https://drive.google.com/file/d/1GilHPjIqsa3Fjtizy1RJIGL2p2beHbhP/view?usp=sharing.
+It consists of 4 scenes from the Replica dataset, each having 50 frames.

+[^_^]: If you want to render your own scenes in Replica, the directly rendered Replica scene contains RGB images, depth map and 88-class semantic labels.
+We map the 88-class semantic labels to NYU-13 definitions.
+The surface normals are derived from depth maps.
+The edges are

 ## Data Preparation
 First organize the data of the scene in the hierarchy shown below (e.g., there are 50 frames in this scene):